-The Quality Assurance (QA) process is a second level of review to verify that all parts of the review were done correctly.
-A much smaller number of applications go through the QA process.
-Again, applications that undergo QA review may be returned to the initial reviewer for follow-up.
+Quality Assurance (QA) is a third level of review to verify that all parts of the review were done correctly.
+A much smaller number of applications go through QA.
+As with Final Review, applications may be returned to the initial reviewer for follow-up.

 It is important to understand that the review process is not linear.
 At any point during the process, an application can be returned to an earlier stage because of work that was not completed correctly or information that is missing.
 If you are following the progress of your application using the Form 471 Application Status Tool, do not be alarmed if your application seems to move "backward" - that is, to an earlier status.
-If you do see such a movement, monitor your preferred mode of contact carefully in case an initial reviewer attempts to contact your
+If you do see such a movement, monitor your preferred mode of contact carefully in case an initial reviewer attempts to contact you.